aureliegallet/COMP597-MilaBench-Bert/README.md

     ```
     - `mkdir cache` (from /mnt/nobackup/<dirname>/)
     - from now on, on login to the server, simply `cd /mnt/nobackup/<dirname>` and `. env.sh` to activate the conda environment
-    - once you have cloned the project `msc-research-exploration`, `cd msc-research-exploration` and install the requirements by `pip install -r requirements.txt`
+    - once you have cloned the project `COMP597-starter-code`, `cd COMP597-starter-code` and install the requirements by `pip install -r requirements.txt`
     - to disconnect from the environment: `conda deactivate` or simply disconnect from the server
-- to run the deepspeed model and Olivier code:
-    - `cd /mnt/nobackup/omicha1/msc-research-exploration/energy_effiency` and run `python3 launch.py --model switch-base-8` for switch-base-8 code and `./start-deepspeed.sh --train_stats simple` to start the deepspeed model
-    - double check before logging out: `nvidia-smi`

 TODO: add section for resources
 ### CodeCarbon Resources